High5Apps/organize-backend/ARCHITECTURE.md

 ## Cross-Cutting Concerns

+This section talks about the things which are everywhere and nowhere in particular.

 ### Minimal reliance on external services with unaligned interests

 When one party relies on another party for critical infrastructure, it's crucial for the first party to consider whether both parties' interests are aligned.
 Otherwise, the first party risks a denial-of-service if the other abruptly ends its partnership.